-Classes contain 16 to 32 students; however, with the consent of the respective Minister classes may contain 2 or 3 more students.
+16 to 32 students form a class: However, with the consent of the respective Minister classes may contain 2 or 3 more students.
 Lower limits may apply for schools of minorities and for sports classes and classes that include SEN students.